iWriteGigs

 C No, Damian does not provide the agency disclosure to his client.
 He only provides it to others involved in the transaction.

-D No, agency disclosure is only required on leases exceeding one year.
+D No, agency disclosure is not required on sales of residential properties with one to four units.

 Question #51